dollabs/pamela/doc/PAMELA.md

 ## PAMELA source

 PAMELA source code is saved in files with the extension `.pamela` (by convention).
-The "flavour" of the syntax corresponds to that of Clojure - a modern LISP.
+The "flavor" of the syntax corresponds to that of Clojure - a modern LISP.

-PAMELA classes may be read from a file, from standard input, from a string, retrieved from the model database or enterted in the Clojure REPL.
+PAMELA classes may be read from a file, from standard input, from a string, retrieved from the model database or entered in the Clojure REPL.

 ## PAMELA language